Analysing Li-ion Batteries with Raman Spectroscopy

 - Combine with AFM for ultra-high resolution

-With Ramen spectroscopy you can analyse all material types relevant to batteries and fuel cells:
+With Raman spectroscopy you can analyse all material types relevant to batteries and fuel cells:

 - Organic and inorganic